My experience with surgical menopause and HRT.Tina Brocklebank

 When I was younger I had endometriosis and this led me having numerous operations.
 I felt very poorly for years before this, every month my periods were so awful.
 Battling on, as we do.
 I also suffered with awful PMS.

-To cut a very long story short, luckily I was eventually able to have a daughter, she is now nearly 21, (I am 51).
+To cut a very long story short, luckily I was eventually able to have a daughter, she is now 21, (I am 51).
 Looking back I now realise I suffered with post-natal depression, but masked it the best I could.
 I was ashamed of myself for feeling that way.
 In those days mental health was not discussed, oh how times change!

 I yearned for another baby but having endometriosis it proved nigh on impossible.
-I had various operations to investigate why I wasn’t conceiving, and one op led to me having one of my ovaries removed due to having cysts on it.
+I had various operations to investigate why I wasn’t conceiving, and one op led to me having one of my ovaries removed due to having multiple cysts on it.
 We then went down the IVF route but did not go ahead with the treatment plus looking then looking into adopting.

 Eventually I had to have a total hysterectomy due to having fibroids, endometriosis and damaged fallopian tubes, (it was awful coming round from the anaesthetic being told I had had a total hysterectomy, it was a shock, it was my worst fear).
 This was about 12 years ago.
 (This also led me on to having a major bowel operation years later, due to scarring from the operations, which nearly led me to having a colonoscopy bag fitted.
 Luckily, that did not happen).